← Back to 史記

 調

-The ancestors of Qin were distant descendants of Emperor Zhuan Xu.
-There was a grandson named Nu Xiu.
+The ancestors of Qin were descendants of Emperor Zhuanxu; a descendant grandson was named Nu Xiu.
 Nu Xiu was weaving when a dark bird dropped an egg.
 She swallowed it and gave birth to a son named Da Ye.
 Da Ye took as wife the daughter of Shao Dian, named Nu Hua.
 Nu Hua bore Da Fei, who helped Yu pacify the floods and tame the land.
 When the work was done, the emperor bestowed a dark jade tablet upon him.
 Yu accepted it and said: 'I could not have accomplished this alone; Da Fei assisted me.'
 Emperor Shun said: 'Ah, Fei!
 You aided Yu's achievements.
 I shall bestow upon you the dark banner.
 Your descendants shall greatly prosper.'
 He was then married to a jade maiden of the Yao clan.
 Da Fei bowed and accepted the marriage.
 He assisted Shun in training and taming birds and beasts, and many became docile.
 This is why he was called Bai Yi.
 Shun granted him the surname Ying.

 2